MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Accounts/Connect-AzAccount.md

 ```

 ### -SendCertificateChain
-Specifies if the x5c claim (public key of the certificate) should be sent to the STS to achieve easy certificate rollover in Azure AD.
+Specifies if the x5c claim (public key of the certificate) should be sent to the STS to achieve easy certificate rollover in Microsoft Entra ID.

 ```yaml
 Type: System.Management.Automation.SwitchParameter